OpenDroneMap/ODM/README.md

 To pass in custom parameters to the run.py script, simply pass it as arguments to the `docker run` command.

+## User Interface

+A web interface and API to OpenDroneMap is currently under active development in the [WebODM](https://github.com/OpenDroneMap/WebODM) repository.

 ## Examples

 Here are some other videos, which may be outdated: